barnardrc/speed-reader/README.md

 # speed-reader

 A speed reading application powered by local AI.
+Experimental eye tracking.
 #### Into to RSVP
 [How Fast Can You Read? - Speed Reading Challenge: *by Buffed, YouTube](https://www.youtube.com/watch?v=NdKcDPBQ-Lw)
 #### De-DRM Guide